- What about the news reports that tax-free super should be removed?

 - Turning 60, and turning 65, are significant

 - Consider taking a super pension (superannuation income stream)

 - Summary table: Possible taxes on your super WHEN 60 YEARS OF AGE OR OVER

 If you withdraw your super benefits after you turn 60 years of age, you can expect to pay NO tax on those super benefit payment, unless you are a member of certain public sector super funds (see summary table at the end of this article).

 Due to the large number of emails I receive on this topic, I’ll repeat the standard rule for most Australians: if you withdraw super benefit payments on or after the age of 60, your super benefit payment will be free of payments tax and income tax.
 The main exception to this standard rule is where you are a member of an untaxed scheme (some public sector funds), and some tax may still apply.
 I summarise the tax treatment of super benefits received by over-60s later in the article, and provide a summary table at the end of this article.

-Note: From 1 July 2017 and subject to legislation, there will be a limit on the amount of super you can transfer to pension phase within the superannuation system (for more information on this measure see SuperGuide article Liberals to impose $1.6 million cap on pension start balances), but this new measure does not affect the tax treatment of super benefit payments.
+Note: From 1 July 2017 and subject to legislation, there will be a limit on the amount of super you can transfer to pension phase within the superannuation system (for more information on this measure see SuperGuide article Burden for retirees: Monitoring $1.6 million transfer balance cap ), but this new measure does not affect the tax treatment of super benefit payments.